sam1o1/RAG-END-TO-END/README.md

-# Mini RAG Service
+﻿# Mini RAG Service

-Mini RAG is a FastAPI-based microservice that ingests plain text and PDF documents, stores their metadata in MongoDB, and prepares retrieval-ready chunks using LangChain utilities.
-It is designed as a lightweight foundation for retrieval-augmented generation (RAG) workflows.
+Mini RAG is a FastAPI-based microservice that ingests plain text and PDF documents, stores their metadata in MongoDB, and prepares retrieval-ready chunks with LangChain utilities.
+It now also wires pluggable LLM providers so generation and embedding calls can be delegated to Azure OpenAI or Cohere with a shared interface.

 ## Features
 - File upload endpoint with size and MIME type validation.
 - Persistent project and asset tracking in MongoDB collections.
 - Text extraction for `.txt` and `.pdf` files using LangChain loaders.
 - Configurable recursive chunking with overlap control for downstream RAG pipelines.
-- Async I/O throughout the data path for efficient large-file handling.
+- Pluggable LLM connectors (Azure OpenAI or Cohere) for generation and embedding workloads.

 ## Project Structure
 ```